 One in seven Asian Americans, or 14 percent, are Buddhist.
-Just over one percent of the general public in the United States is Buddhist (Pew Research Center, 2012).
+Just under one percent of the general public in the United States is Buddhist (Pew Research Center, 2015).

 563-483 BC - Siddhartha Gautama or Buddha lives in India.
 Others (especially the Japanese) believe he lived about 100 years later, from 448 to 368 BC.
 India is in religious disarray at the time of Buddhism's creation.
 People had become disillusioned with Hinduism.

 150 AD - Trade brings Indian people and beliefs to Asia, particularly China.

 3rd century - Teachings of Buddha are translated to Chinese.

 6th century - Introduced to Japan.

 1100-1200 - Muslims dominate India and Buddhism becomes a very minor religion in the country.